 Start off by backing up your device through iTunes—connect it via USB to your computer, then go to Devices and tap on Back Up Now.

-All of your photos, videos, text messages, and app data will be saved on your computer, allowing you to easily restore your brand new iPhone 6 or 6 Plus to everything you left off with.
+All of your photos, videos, text messages, and app data will be saved on your computer, allowing you to easily restore your brand new iPhone X, 8 or 8 Plus to everything you left off with.

 If you have enough iCloud storage available, you can back up your device directly to it.
 Before doing so, you have to make sure this option is turned on.
-Go to Settings -> iCloud -> Backup and make sure iCloud Backup is enabled.
+Go to Settings, then tap on your name at the top of the page.
+From here, go to iCloud -> iCloud Backup and make sure iCloud Backup is enabled.

 Then, just connect your device to Wi-Fi, connect it to your charger, and make sure that your device's screen is locked.
 Anytime all three of these criteria are met, your phone will automatically backup to iCloud.